This topic describes how to view and change the endpoints and port numbers of an ApsaraDB RDS for PostgreSQL instance.

 FAQ

-• After I change an endpoint or a port number of my RDS instance, do I need to update the endpoint or port number information in my application?
+• After I change an endpoint or a port number of my RDS instance, do I need to update the information about the endpoint or port number on my application?

-Yes, after you change an endpoint or a port number of your RDS instance, you must update the endpoint or port number information on your application.
-If you do not update the information, your application cannot connect to your RDS instance.
+Yes, after you change an endpoint or a port number of your RDS instance, you must update the information about the endpoint or port number on your application.
+Otherwise, your application cannot connect to your RDS instance.

 • After I change an endpoint or a port number of my RDS instance, does the change immediately take effect?
 Do I need to restart my RDS instance?